 There's no easier time to have a conversation around the gospel than when someone else brings it up first.
 This is especially true when it’s Christmastime, and everyone's humming “Silent Night” and “Away in a Manger.”
-But don't be fooled; it takes planning on your part to make the most of the season's opportunities.
+But even then, it takes planning on your part to make the most of the season's opportunities.

 Below are four ways you can be intentional about sharing hope this holiday season:

-• Consider hosting a party that connects Jesus, the greatest gift, to your favorite Christmas traditions.
+Consider hosting a party that connects Jesus, the greatest gift, to your favorite Christmas traditions.
 Invite those in your neighborhood, your office, your hobby or your club.
-Learn a step-by-step plan for this kind of Christmas gathering here.

 When Mary Jane Morgan became a Christian years ago, she began inserting a gospel tract into her Christmas cards.
 "They just had pretty cards back then," she says, "but nothing with the gospel.”
 Consider how you, too, can pass along the hope and peace of Jesus in your holiday cards perhaps by including your favorite verse of Scripture or writing a personal note to show you care.
 Pray for the people as you prepare and sign the cards.